Lrodriguez310/Flags4us_assignment1/README.txt

  \    /_\   .  |  \ |\
  |`\       /_\ |   \| \
 ______________________________________________________________________________________________________________________________________________________________________________________________________
- 9:30am Project Start
+ 9:30am - Project Start

- 9:37am I will begin by commenting out the  // "sslPort": 44367 under properties -> launchSettings.json
+ 9:37am - I will begin by commenting out the  // "sslPort": 44367 under properties -> launchSettings.json

+ 10:00 am - linked project to github using git and add new repository: this will help back up my project

+ 10:20 am -